WilliamCipriano/OpenDental-Patient-Reminder/README.md

 Patient activator cost = $200 month
 Callfire text message cost = $0.05
-Twilio cost per text message = $0.0075
+Twilio text message cost  = $0.0075

 Simple install instructions (for windows):
 These instructions are for installs on the server but there is no reason why you can't run it someplace else.
 This is assuming you have a fairly standard OpenDental setup but should work for most of them.
 This is only a mildly technical install but I recommend backing up your database before attempting any of this.
 Please send any bugs or issues to ODPR@wfc.help.